kudobuilder/kudo/keps/0021-kudo-upgrade.md

 ### Goals

-- Determine how updates of KUDO are executed
+- Specify how upgrades of KUDO are executed
   - Updates of prerequisites (Namespaces, RoleBindings, ServiceAccounts, etc.)
-  - Updates of CRDs (Versioning, migration between versions)
+  - Updates of the CRDs
   - Updates of the KUDO manager
 - Interoperability
   - If and how many multiple versions of CRDs are maintained